top of page

 Finally, ongoing compliance is essential.
 This includes:

-• Issuing receipts through Finanças
+• Issuing receipts through Finanças.

-• Filing annual tax returns
+• Filing annual tax returns.

-• Reporting guest stays to the relevant authorities (AIMA)
+• Reporting guest stays to the relevant authorities (AIMA).

-• Renewing licences and insurance as required
+• Renewing licences and insurance as required.

+Letting a holiday apartment in the Algarve can be a highly rewarding investment when set up correctly.
 By following these steps and seeking professional advice where necessary, you can ensure your property is compliant, well-managed, and positioned for long-term success in one of Europe’s most desirable holiday destinations.

 At Spencer-Ryan, we specialise in creating pricing and planning models designed to enhance your profit and simplify the management of your rental.